Confirmation Bias

 Confirmation bias can put serious limits on our ability to think.
 But in an age where we have to process and make decisions on information faster than ever, it’s extremely important to be aware of confirmation bias and how we form opinions on political and social issues.
 Spreading “fake news” isn’t just a problem that affects one side of the political spectrum or the other.

-People commented on the piece, reinforcing the ideas that people were demanding too much political correctness and that things were getting out of control.
+People commented on the piece, reinforcing the idea that people were demanding too much political correctness and that things were getting out of control.
 This study reached the desks of the BBC and CBS.

 Well, the facts behind the story don’t exactly match up with the outrage and assumptions that people gave it.
-In fact, no one asked or demanded for anything.
+No one asked or demanded anything.
 A graphics company behind the “study” surveyed people in an online poll asking for ways to modernize Santa.
 Among the ways to modernize Santa, more people suggested that Santa could use Amazon Prime, wear sneakers, or use an iPhone.
 The survey was not a scientific one.
 It fed users answers (it suggested that Santa be gender-neutral, rather than allowing participants to make that suggestion themselves) and was generally not a survey met to reflect the entire population of the US and the UK.

 Example 1: Holding Onto Stereotypes About Others